Stepping Forward as Leader

 As a signatory of the Resilience Commitment, we will:

-• Engage the Community.
-We will convene Dickinson, Carlisle, and Cumberland County community members to design and launch a campus-community climate resilience initiative (Spring 2023).
+- Engage the Community.
+We will convene Dickinson, Carlisle, and Cumberland County community members to design and launch a campus-community climate resilience initiative.

-• Assess Risks and Resilience.
-We will assess climate risks and resilience for our campus and region (Fall 2023 & Spring 2024).
+- Assess Risks and Resilience.
+We will assess climate risks and resilience for our campus and region.

-• Investigate Options.
-We will investigate and prioritize options for building climate resilience (Spring 2024 & Fall 2024).
+- Investigate Options.
+We will investigate and prioritize options for building climate resilience.

-• Plan for Action.
-We will develop and adopt a plan for action (Spring & Fall 2025).
+- Plan for Action.
+We will develop a prioritized plan for action factoring in resources and assigning responsibilities.

-• Act.
-We will begin implementation of the action plan in Spring 2026.
-But some actions can and will come sooner!
+- Act.
+We will begin implementation of the action plan across the college and the community.

-Dickinson students will participate in all these activities, building their capacities to support climate action on campus, in communities, and in their future workplaces.
+Dickinson students, along with faculty & staff, will participate in all these activities, building their capacities to support climate action on campus, in communities, and in their future workplaces.

 What is climate resilience?